 It was eight-fifteen, now, and all life, seemingly lifeless, filed past and kept going.
 Here and now became there and then.
 Life marched past to its own synthesised tribal rhythm.
 ‘There’s more life in a tramp’s vest.’
 She had first met Deiniol Roberts at the Stereophonics gig in Shepherd’s Bush, the day before her thirty-first birthday.
 He had texted her twice a day, every day, for the next two weeks until she agreed to meet him in Finsbury Park.

 Thoughts of Finsbury Park could wait and so could Deiniol, as she waited on the bridge.
 No one looked, but she did, staring straight at them, framing every face.
 Each face defiantly familiar.
-She was invisible, their heads bent in reverence to the morning sun and to the mores of modern, predictable, London Life.
+She was invisible, their heads bent in reverence to the morning sun and to the mores of London Life.
 Their pre-set positions locked in.
 They headed ever closer to the centre.
 Spat out from trains, buses, tubes, taxis, and trams to be chewed up later.
 All pulled by some concealed magnet towards the centre.
 She could not be like them.
 She had been one of them.
 Gwenllian would plan tomorrow when it came.

 “Where the fuck is he?
 He is always fucking late.
 For fuck’s sake!” she said.

-She did not want to doubt him.
+She didn’t want to doubt him.
 He was the most inconstant of her flightless coterie.
 The best had flown further south the previous summer.
 Gwenllian flipped the box lid with her thumb, discarded the silver pull, pulled out her lucky Lucky Strike, and checked her pockets for her lighter – he’d given her that throwaway souvenir of a Thursday night in starless Soho.
 Seven pints in the upstairs bar at the Dog & Duck, two double whiskeys, and a fumbled fuck in an alley by Libertys.
 Disposable life.
 Her feet stabilised by a bin, the wall sun-baked all day, was now clammy.
 He said that he worked in films and that they should diarize.
 She had left her knickers, lit a cigarette, and caught the tube back home.
 No one talked at night either.
 Headphones on, world out.
 Everywhere.

 Gwenllian’s mother, Agatha, had only one hero and she quoted Mary Wollstonecraft daily.
 She missed her mother, more at that moment than at any time since she had left.
 She remembered the quote as she remembered that same spot on the protean river.